Brunette Coleman: Synopsis

 Marie Moore, a junior pupil at Willow Gables, receives a birthday present of £5 from an aunt.
-After the banknote is retained for safe keeping by the headmistress, Miss Holden, Marie slyly recovers it but is quickly found out, and is coerced by Miss Holden into giving the money to the school's gymnasium fund.
+After the banknote is retained for safekeeping by the headmistress, Miss Holden, Marie slyly recovers it but is quickly found out, and is coerced by Miss Holden into giving the money to the school's gymnasium fund.
 When later the banknote goes missing from the fund's collection box, Marie is suspected, but protests her innocence despite a savage beating from Miss Holden with assistance from two burly school prefects.
 Only her friend Myfanwy believes her.
 Confined in the school's punishment room, Marie manages to escape with the help of a domestic servant, and runs away.

 Hilary Russell, a prefect and predatory lesbian, lusts after Mary Beech, the school's cricket captain.
 On a night expedition in pursuit of Mary, Hilary catches Margaret Tattenham, a junior, in the act of replacing the £5 note in Miss Holden's room.
 Margaret says she originally took the money as a prank; Hilary agrees not to report her to Miss Holden in return for sexual favours, to which Margaret reluctantly consents.
 The following morning, Hilary denounces her anyway; Margaret responds by revealing Hilary's sexual harassment but is not believed, and is taken to the punishment room where Marie's absence is revealed.